 Rhinoplasty surgery, known as a “nose job” continues to be one of the most popularly requested cosmetic surgery procedures in London and the UK.
 Rhinoplasty also happens to be a procedure in which patients have many questions to ask, and most commonly, this involves the recovery period after rhinoplasty surgery.
 For many people, this comes as no surprise since rhinoplasty surgery involves the most visible part of your face, the nose.
 It is, therefore very difficult to conceal any changes, unlike surgery on the breast or body where the surgical area can be covered by clothing.

-Many patients are quite right for the team to know when they can resume normal activities.
+Many patients are keen to know when they can resume normal activities.
 They will also be interested to know when they can expect to see their final results.
-The nose is a dominant part of the face and even subtle changes made to the nose can make a dramatic impact on overall facial features and balance.
+The nose is a dominant part of the face, and even subtle changes made to the nose can make a dramatic impact on overall facial features and balance.
 This is often why patients are eager to learn when the swelling will start to go down after rhinoplasty surgery.

 We hope to present some useful information on nose job recovery and any associated swelling and how long patients can expect swelling to last after rhinoplasty.